CLooker/react-redux-readable/README.md

 When that finishes, type `yarn start` or `npm start`.
 This should launch a new tab in a browser window.

+Either click the home button in the nav bar, or make sure you navigate to `http://localhost:3000/react-redux-readable/`.

 # Context

 This was the second project for the Udacity React Nanodegree program.
 It's basically a message board built with React and Redux.